NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 ### ListView

-Talk about what list views are.
+The ListView element lets you show a list of things on the screen, which is exactly what you need for showing a list of groceries.
+Before tying the grocery list to a backend API, let's start by seeing how to show a hardcoded list of items on the screen.

 <h4 class="exercise-start">
-    <b>Exercise</b>: ???
+    <b>Exercise</b>: Build a list view
 </h4>

-Open `app/pages/list/list.html` and paste in the following code:
+Open `app/pages/list/list.html` and replace its contents with the following code:

 ``` XML
 <ListView [items]="groceryList" id="grocery-list" class="small-spacing">